jlee1114/Detecting-Malaria/README.md

 We started by resizing and grey-scaling the images then created our ten bins.
 I chose to use a RBF kernel in the SVM model with 7 principal components.
 After grid searching with cross validation, we found the best value for the gamma and cost.
 The fully trained model ahieved an accuracy of 84.9% with a precision score of 85.9%.

 ### CNN Results

-After training our initial model, I evaluated the model on the test set.
-This performed with an accuracy of 94.8% with a precision score of 95%.

 ## Summary